Johnny Lawrence (character): The Karate Kid Part II (1986)

-Kreese harshly reprimands Johnny for losing to Daniel, breaking his second-place trophy and locking him in a chokehold.
+Kreese harshly reprimands Johnny for standing up to him and for losing to Daniel, breaking his second-place trophy and locking him in a chokehold.
 The other Cobra Kai students, except for Dutch and Jimmy plead for Kreese to let go of Johnny until Mr. Miyagi intervenes.
 Mr. Miyagi dodges Kreese's punches, causing Kreese to injure his hands from breaking two car windows.
 He further humiliates Kreese by mocking Cobra Kai's founding tenets and tweaking his nose after halting a fatal blow deathly close to its target.